-Sure, they are an all-round, cheap and overall okay web host for when starting your first site but people do tend to either love ’em or hate ’em.
+Sure, it's an all-round, cheap, and overall good web hosting company for when starting your first site but people do tend to either love 'em or hate 'em.

 If you are thinking about signing up with them, then give me ten minutes of your time and I will give you all the must-know facts and answer questions like.

 - How much does Bluehost plans cost?

 - Are they any good, or should I choose another web host?

 - If I sign up with them, will I get my money back if I'm unhappy?

 - What are the pros and cons of using them?

 - Which is the best shared hosting plan to get?